Rabbit Finance (RABBIT) Tops 24 Hour Volume of $24,624.00

-Rabbit Finance (RABBIT) traded 1.6% higher against the dollar during the 24-hour period ending at 16:00 PM E.T. on September 23rd.
-Rabbit Finance has a total market capitalization of $1.48 million and approximately $24,624.00 worth of Rabbit Finance was traded on exchanges in the last 24 hours.
-One Rabbit Finance coin can now be bought for about $0.0083 or 0.00000044 BTC on popular exchanges.
-In the last week, Rabbit Finance has traded down 2.3% against the dollar.
+Rabbit Finance (RABBIT) traded up 1.6% against the US dollar during the 24 hour period ending at 15:00 PM ET on September 24th.
+One Rabbit Finance coin can now be purchased for approximately $0.0083 or 0.00000044 BTC on exchanges.
+Over the last seven days, Rabbit Finance has traded 2.3% lower against the US dollar.
+Rabbit Finance has a market cap of $1.48 million and approximately $24,624.00 worth of Rabbit Finance was traded on exchanges in the last day.

 - CryptoPlanes (CPAN) traded 15.6% higher against the dollar and now trades at $0.0010 or 0.00000005 BTC.